ahadas/kubemom-old/Wiki.md

 - Enabling to adjust policies according to VM-lifecycle events (e.g., configuring the policy differently when VM boots compared to when the guest operating system is already up).

 ## Approach
+There appears to be no good reason for changing the architecture nor for changing the programming language (python) of the existing implementation of MOM in oVirt.
+Furthermore, the suggested improvements to the existing MOM project seem of a lower-priority.
+On the other hand, the ability to consume the required data and post the needed actions in a KubeVirt environment seem to be good things to start with.

+Therefore, we can leverage the existing MOM project and starting with extending/replacing the collectors (that retrieve data) and controllers (that post actions).
+This will enable us to measure the effect of a version of MOM that is similar to the existing one in a KubeVirt environment.

+## Roadmap
+- Containerize MOM
+- Introduce a collector that retrieves host-level data from Node-Exporter
+  - This may require changes in Node-Exporter
+  - This may require additional information (e.g., pid for a VMI to be able to correlate retrieved data with virtual machines, guest-level memory data)
+- Introduce a collector that retrieves guest-level data from KubeVirt
+- Introduce a controller that updates KSM configuration
+- Introduce a controller that updates VM ballooning